hiddenderek/lib-flow/README.md

 ### `stateless`

-Determines if your flow will record its state in the database.
-Does nothing yet.
+Determines if your flow will cache its generator function instance or not.
+AskFor will not work if it is stateless,

 ### `triggers`